Part 1: get your mindset right.

 - Follow the same procedure as before: focus on your armpits, and bend your elbows and shoulders back down.
 This will bring you to a different state than before.

-- When you put your arms back on the desk, use your border point: let your armpit separate the arm and the torso, so you won’t lean with your upper back towards the desk.
+- When you put your arms back on the desk, be aware of your border point: let your armpit separate the arm and the torso, so you won’t lean with your upper back towards the desk.

-Now that you’re focused on your body parts, you’ll start noticing your behavior much more than before.
+Now that you’re aware of your body parts, you’ll start noticing your behavior much more than before.
 That is our goal!
 To notice our habits, and improve them.